Jigsaw percolation: What social networks can collaboratively solve a puzzle?: Discussion and future directions

 Another natural direction is to modify the model to make it more realistic.
-For example, by analogy with the ``adjacent-edge'' modification of explosive percolation~\citep{DSouza2010}, in the ``adjacent-edge'' (AE) version of jigsaw percolation, the rule for merging two clusters $U$ and $W$ requires that the people- and puzzle-edges between $U$ and $W$ coincide on at least one vertex.
-That is, in the AE rule, two jigsaw clusters $U$ and $W$ merge only if there exist $u\in U$ and $w,w'\in W$ such that $(u,w)\in \Epuzzle$ and $(u,w')\in \Epeople$.
+For example, by analogy with the ``adjacent-edge'' modification of explosive percolation~\cite{DSouza2010}, in the ``adjacent-edge'' (AE) version of jigsaw percolation, the rule for merging two clusters $U$ and $W$ requires that the people- and puzzle-edges between $U$ and $W$ coincide on at least one vertex.
+That is, in the AE rule, two jigsaw clusters $U$ and $W$ merge only if there exist $u\in U$ and $w,w'\in W$ such that $(u,w)\in E_{\mathrm {puzzle}}$ and $(u,w')\in E_{\mathrm{people}}$.
 In this version, a single person must determine whether her friends' jigsaw clusters fit with her piece of the puzzle, but she does not need to be aware of how her entire jigsaw cluster fits with the clusters of her acquaintances.
 This process is slightly more local, so we suspect that more detailed, rigorous results are possible.
-Note that all of our results for jigsaw percolation also hold for AE jigsaw percolation. \begin{open} Does the behavior of AE jigsaw percolation differ significantly from that of jigsaw percolation for some class of puzzle graphs?
+Note that all of our results for jigsaw percolation also hold for AE jigsaw percolation.

+\begin{open} Does the behavior of AE jigsaw percolation differ significantly from that of jigsaw percolation for some class of puzzle graphs?
 Can more precise statements be made about the behavior of AE jigsaw percolation on the ring graph? \end{open}

 Another potentially interesting modification is to change the map from people to puzzle pieces so that it is no longer bijective.
 This would allow many people to have the same idea and a single person to have multiple ideas.